Each-uisge: Water horses and women

 The each-uisge also has a particular desire for human women.
 Campbell states that "any woman upon whom it set its mark was certain at last to become its victim."
 A young woman herding cattle encountered a water horse in the form of a handsome young man who laid his head in her lap and fell asleep.
 When he stretched himself she discovered that he had horse's hooves and quietly made her escape (in variations of the tale she finds the presence of water weeds or sand in his hair).
 In another account a water horse in human shape came to a woman's house where she was alone and attempted to court her, but all he got for his unwanted advances was boiling water hurled between his legs.
 He ran from the house roaring in pain.
 In a third tale a father and his three sons conspired to kill a water horse that came to the house to see the daughter.
 When they grabbed the young man he reverted to his equine form and would have carried them into the loch, but in the struggle they managed to slay him with their dirks.
 Despite its amorous tendencies, however, the each-uisge is just as likely to simply devour women in the same manner as its male victims.

 Variants

 The aughisky or Irish water horse is similar in many respects to the Scottish version.
 It sometimes comes out of the water to gallop on land and, despite the danger, if the aughisky can be caught and tamed then it will make the finest of steeds provided it is not allowed to glimpse the ocean.

 The cabyll-ushtey (or cabbyl-ushtey), the Manx water horse, sometimes confused or conflated with the glashtyn, is just as ravenous as the each-uisge though there are not as many tales told about it.
 One of them recounts how a cabbyl-ushtey emerged from the Awin Dhoo (Black River) and devoured a farmer's cow, then later it took his teenaged daughter.

-Origins

-The appearance of the each-uisge on the Isle of Skye was described by Gordon in 1995 as having a parrot-like beak, and this, with its habit of diving suddenly, could be from real-life encounters with a sea turtle such as the leatherback sea turtle.